philoez98/Turf.jl/README.md

 ## Installation

-Turf.jl can be installed either from the Pkg REPL mode:
+Turf.jl can be installed either from the REPL using Pkg mode:

 ```
 pkg> add Turf